kunhwiko/concepts/languages/devops/docker.md

 ##### Tags
 ```
 Tags
-    1. Pointer to an image commit / version of an image
+    1. Pointer to a particular image commit / version of an image
     2. Multiple tags can refer to the same commit, so they have the same image ID

 docker pull <repo>:<tag>